ScintillatorSynth/scintillatorsynth.org/content/en/docs/Quark Documentation/Classes/VGen.md

 ### .inDims = value

 Used as part of the ScinthDef building process.
 An array representing the selected input dimensions from those supported within <code>inputDimensions</code>, as determined by ScinthDef dimensional analysis.
-For more information see the discussion around dimensional analysis in the Classes/ScinthDef documentation.
+For more information see the discussion around dimensional analysis in the <a href="{{< ref "/docs/Quark Documentation/Classes/ScinthDef" >}}">ScinthDef</a> documentation.